 FFDCA section 408(b)(2)(C) provides that, in considering the establishment of a tolerance or tolerance exemption for a pesticide chemical residue, EPA shall assess the available information about consumption patterns among infants and children, special susceptibility of infants and children to pesticide chemical residues, and the cumulative effects on infants and children of the residues and other substances with a common mechanism of toxicity.
 In addition, FFDCA section 408(b)(2)(C) provides that EPA shall apply an additional tenfold (10X) margin of exposure (safety) for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines that a different margin of exposure (safety) will be safe for infants and children.
 This additional margin of exposure (safety) is commonly referred to as the Food Quality Protection Act Safety Factor (FQPA SF).

 In applying this provision, EPA either retains the default value of 10X or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.
-Based on the information discussed in Unit III., EPA concludes that there are no threshold effects of concern to infants, children, or adults from exposure to the spinach defensin proteins 2, 7, and 8.
-As a result, EPA concludes that no additional margin of exposure (safety) is Start Printed Page 59502necessary to protect infants and children and that not adding any additional margin of exposure (safety) will be safe for infants and children.
+Based on the information discussed in Unit III, EPA concludes that there are no threshold effects of concern to infants, children, or adults from exposure to the spinach defensing proteins SoD2, SoD7, and SoD8.
+As a result, EPA concludes that no additional margin of exposure (safety) is necessary to protect infants and children and that not adding any additional margin of exposure (safety) will be safe for infants and children.

-EPA concludes that there is a reasonable certainty that no harm will result to the U.S. population, including infants and children, from aggregate exposure to the residues of C. tristeza virus expressing spinach defensin proteins 2, 7, and 8.
+Based on the discussion in this document and supporting documents, EPA concludes that there is a reasonable certainty that no harm will result to the U.S. population, including infants and children, from aggregate exposure to the residues of C. tristeza expressing spinach defensin proteins SoD2, SoD7, and SoD8.
 Such exposure includes all anticipated dietary exposures and all other exposures for which there is reliable information.
-The Agency has arrived at this conclusion based on a lack of toxicity and allergenicity of the C. tristeza virus expressing spinach defensin proteins 2, 7, and 8.
+The Agency has arrived at this conclusion based on a lack of toxicity and anticipated low likelihood of allergenicity of the C. tristeza expressing spinach defensin proteins SoD2, SoD7, and SoD8.Start Printed Page 54262

 VII.
 Other Considerations